Glossary

 • Does your child understand that chat rooms are dangerous?

-• Does your child understand that they should never send unkind messages online or using digital devices, and cyber bullying can have serious consequences?
+• Does your child understand that they should never send unkind messages online or using digital devices, and cyber-bullying can have serious consequences?

 Downloads: